 Keywords: Visual perception, Neuroimaging, Perceptual Disorders, Virtual Reality, Sensory Processing

 Technology integration and information modeling

+The Social Science Experimental Laboratory (SSEL) at NYU Abu Dhabi is an interdisciplinary center where experimental research in the social sciences is conducted.
 Our aim is to create mutually beneficial relationships with local universities, organizations, and the wider community by offering their members a useful opportunity to participate in social science research activities.

-Carlos Guedes, associate arts professor, takes his classes to Sir Bani Yas Island to record free roaming animals and birds.
+Carlos Guedes, associate arts professor, takes his classes to Sir Bani Yas Island to record free-roaming animals and birds.
 The recordings are then uploaded onto an interactive website.

 Our primary focus is the neurobiological basis of working memory, which is the process that allows us to actively hold onto information over brief periods.

 We study enzyme structure and functions to characterize a disease mechanism or biology function using X-ray crystallography and a variety of different biophysical and biochemical techniques.